-Donald punishes his keyboard.
-He hammers the keys as though his manifest hate might translate into binary.
+Paul punishes his keyboard.
+He hammers the keys, as though this manifest hate might translate into binary.
 His yellowing teeth grind like marbles in a bag; his brow pulled taut, head pounding.
 How is the world so blind?

 He doesn’t notice when his fingers start to bleed, worn away with hate on antisocial media, staining the letters red and muddy brown.
 He doesn’t stop to ease the pain when flesh gives way to bone, and thump, thump, thump becomes click, click, clack.